Butcher's Broom

 Butcher's broom has a focused but durable folk record:

-- European folk herbalism has referenced butcher's broom root for centuries, particularly in Mediterranean regions where the plant grows abundantly
+- European folk herbalism has referenced butcher's broom root for centuries, particularly in Mediterranean regions where the plant grows abundantly, often in connection with the legs and circulation — a context some people associate with Heavy legs

 - the young spring shoots have been gathered as a wild vegetable — sometimes called "wild asparagus" — in Italian, Greek, and southern French foraging traditions